When commodity prices are stuck in the little-to-no-profit zone, it just makes sense to search for new crops with higher return potential.

 Emily Heaton, associate professor of agronomy, biomass specialist, biomass crops production at Iowa State University, has studied the plant for most of a decade and at first thought the crop would thrive as a source for cellulosic ethanol plants.

-"No company was able to figure out how to do that in today's energy and policy environment," she said.
+"No company was able to figure out how to do that in today's energy and policy environment," she says.

-"If there is a market you hear about, I would check it out," she said.
+"If there is a market you hear about, I would check it out," she says.
 "It [Giant Miscanthus] is not going to make you a ton of money the way row crops did from 2010 to 2013.
-But it can be stable and provide income for you in a steady way while protecting your soil and water."
+But, it can be stable and provide income for you in a steady way while protecting your soil and water."

 THE NON-GMO ROUTE

 It didn't take much to convince Gary Hughes to plant non-GMO soybeans for the Japanese tofu market.